ydahal1/ydahal1/jokes.md

-What’s the difference between an African elephant and an Indian elephant?
-About 5000 miles.
+I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.

 [
-Sat May 30 01:00:03 UTC 2026
+Sun May 31 01:06:22 UTC 2026
  ]